marcodelmastro/AdventOfCode2018/README.md

    * Another Conway's Game of Life clone, this time with 3 states on a 2D grid.
 Period/recurrence seeking needed to solve Part 2.

 * **Day 19**:
-   * Part 1: opcodes from Day 16 + dedicated register to select instructions (effectively implementing instruction jumps).
+   * Part 1: 2021-03-07.
+Opcodes from Day 16 + dedicated register to select instructions (effectively implementing instruction jumps).
-   * Part 2: **TODO** (again an "infinite loop" to be understood - what is the program trying to do? - and probably reimplemented in a more efficient way...
-This is getting old!)
+   * Part 2: 2021-03-18.
+An "infinite loop" to be understood deconstructing the program (both the output and the instructions themselves: what is the program trying to do?) and to be reimplemented in a more efficient way...
+This is getting old!

 * **Day 20**: 2021-03-16
    * Grid navigation with branchings, inputs is similar ot a DFS solution of a maze.
 Instead of mapping the maze itself, Part 1 is solved by keepting track of minimum distance from origin (where minimum is choses when two or more possible paths pass for that location).
 Hoping this won't make solution of Part 2 impossible (e.g. if maze mapping is needed)